You can find further guidance about naming a company on the Companies House website.

 Some words and phrases are protected by other legislation.
 For example, you may not use the word “charity” without the permission of the Charity Commission.
 Companies House regulates the use of all sensitive words and your company will not be registered if the requirements are not met.

-You may also wish to register your company name and/or trading name as a domain name in order to protect your right to it in that form, too.
+You may also wish to register your company name and/or trading name as a domain name to protect your right to it in that specific form.

 What Our Customers Say